zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 --------------------------------------------------------------------------------
 ```
 Above illustration explains that global variable can be accessed from both in global scope (obviously, as they are
-created in global scope) and Local scope.Now the actual point is how we can create global variable global variable
+created in global scope) and Local scope(Within any function).

+Now the actual point is how we can create global variable global variable unknowingly due to lack of proper understanding
-unknowingly due to lack of proper understanding of THIS keyword.We are all familiar with constructor function in
+of THIS keyword.We are all familiar with constructor function in javascript.
+They are used to create new object.General
-javascript.They are used to create new object.General layout of  a constructor function is
+layout of  a constructor function is

 ```javascript
 function Person(){